r3w0p/bobocep/docs/getting_started.rst

 system in a serialised and uncorrelated manner (i.e. **simple events**), and detect temporal **patterns** using it to infer the occurrence of some higher-level **phenomenon**.
-This, in turn generates a **complex event** representing the detection of the phenomenon, and **action events** representing the actions taken in response.
+A **complex event** may be generated if a pattern of a phenomenon is fulfilled with relevant data.
+See `Phenomena <phenomena.html>`_ for more information.

+On pattern fulfilment, an **action** may be taken in response which, in turn, leads to the generation of an **action event** representing what happened during action execution and whether it was successfully executed.
+See `Actions <actions.html>`_ for more information.

-These events are added to the data stream, where they can be used for future pattern detection.
+Complex events and action events are added back into the system's data stream, where they can be used for further pattern detection.

 For example, an office may wish to detect the phenomenon of an office fire through various data patterns that could infer its occurrence.